Semi-orthogonal decomposition and smoothing: Non-commutative deformation on a surface with a cyclic quotient singularity

 We recall the theory of multi-pointed non-commutative (NC) deformations.
 Let $k^m$ be a direct product ring for a positive integer $m$.
 We denote by $\text{Art}_m$ the category of associative {\em augmented} $k^m$-algebras $R$, i.e., there are ring homomorphisms $k^m \to R \to k^m$ whose composition is the identity, such that $R$ is finite dimensional as a $k$-vector space and that the two-sided ideal $\frak m = \text{Ker}(R \to k^m)$ is nilpotent.

 Let $F$ be an object in a $k$-linear abelian category such as the category of coherent sheaves $\text{Coh}(X)$. $F$ has a left $k^m$-module structure if and only if it has a form of a direct sum $F = \oplus_{i=1}^m F_i$.
-An {\em $m$-pointed non-commutative (NC) deformation} $\tilde F$ of $F$ over $R \in \text{Art}_m$ is a flat left $R$-module object in the abelian category together with a fixed isomorphism $F \to k^n \otimes_R \tilde F$.
-The infinitesimal deformation theory in the non-commutative setting is very similar to the commutative one, where the base ring $R$ is assumed to be commutative.
-In particular, there exists a {\em semi-universal} or {\em versal} deformation over a pro-object $\hat R \in \text{Art}\hat{}_m$ which is uniquely determined up to an isomorphism.
+An {\em $m$-pointed non-commutative (NC) deformation} $\tilde F$ of $F$ over $R \in \text{Art}_m$ is a flat left $R$-module object in the abelian category together with a fixed isomorphism